 The best way to ensure that you live a long and healthy life is by looking at more than just your thyroid.

-While your thyroid is certainly an important contributing factor to your long-term memory health, there are also other factors which are entirely within your control!
+While your thyroid is certainly an important contributing factor to your long-term memory health, there are also other factors that are entirely within your control!

 - Try meditation: Meditation may be one of the single most effective strategies you can use to reduce your risk of Alzheimer’s.
 Meditation helps reduce the impact of stress on your body by modulating serum cortisol.
 Recent studies have also shown that meditation can improve your sleep, reduce depressive symptoms, reduce anxiety, reduce inflammation, improve your immune system, and reduce insulin resistance (7).
 Pretty good for a free therapy which only takes 10-20 minutes per day!
 If you aren’t already meditating then you are missing out.

-- Start young: Lastly, the best thing you can do is to start YOUNG and aim for PREVENTION of dementia.
+- Start young: Lastly, the best thing you can do is to start young and aim for the prevention of dementia.
 Once dementia starts to show symptoms it may be too late to reverse the condition (but you may still be able to slow it down).
 Your best bet is to prevent it from ever occurring.
 If you have multiple risk factors then you should start with the therapies listed here by at least age 40-50.

 My purpose for this article is to try and persuade you that Synthroid does NOT cause Alzheimer’s.